City of Corona

 - A. Applicants may start or cancel water service by contacting Customer Care by telephone or in person.

 - A. Surface water is pre-treated to remove suspended dirt particles.
 After filtration to remove solids, water is disinfected with chloramine to kill harmful microbes.
-Groundwater from wells is disinfected before it enters the distribution system.
+Groundwater from wells is treated, blended, and/or disinfected before it enters the distribution system.

 First, check the pressure/flow at your outside hose bib, usually located in the front of your home.
 If you are getting good flow at the hose bib, the problem may be isolated to somewhere inside your home.

-Next, if there is very little pressure and flow from the hose bib, check your gate valve, usually located on or near the water meter box, to make sure it is opened all the way.
-If your gate valve is fully open, your pressure regulator may need to be adjusted or replaced.
+Next, if there is very little pressure and flow from the hose bib, check your shut-off valve, usually located on or near the water meter box, to make sure it is opened all the way.
+If your shut-off valve valve is fully open, your pressure regulator may need to be adjusted or replaced.
 This pressure regulator is the customer's responsibility to replace if needed.
 If the problem is not found to be at the regulator, your service line may need to be replaced.

-- A. The City of Corona Department of Water & Power provides a safe and aesthetic water supply that meets and exceeds the State of California Health Services Standards.
+- A. The City of Corona Utilities Department provides a safe and aesthetic water supply that meets and exceeds the State of California Health Services Standards.

 The Water Operations Division performs continuous water quality testing to ensure safe drinking water.
 The City monitors its water supplies for clarity and organic and inorganic chemicals, in addition to other ongoing tests.
 Each year, the results of these tests are compiled and sent to Corona's customers in an annual "Consumer Confidence Report."